 - Funding: N.C.
 Clean Water Management Trust Fund, Natural Resources Conservation Service, Wetland Reserve Program, Mary Cary Flagler Charitable Trust Fund

 Earthen Core Project, Association Perimeter

 Monitoring by NRCS soil scientists and modeling by North Carolina State University researchers indicated that the restoration projects would be further enhanced by creating a mineral soil core around the perimeter of the projects and the association.
-This core would help to reduce seepage of water out of the wetlands back into the association’s drainage system, causing the water to be handled twice.
-It also helps to limit seepage of water from out of the association into the association infrastructure.
-Modeling indicates that coring these projects could reduce water management needs by 20%.
+This core reduces the seepage of water out of the wetlands back into the association’s drainage system.
+Without it, water would be handled twice.
+It also helps to limit water seepage from out of the association into the association infrastructure.
+Modeling indicates that additional coring projects could reduce water management needs by 20%.

 Wetland Enhancement Project, MV 1

-Acres restored: 600-acres of wetlands enhanced to create habitat for migrating shorebird, water quality benefits, and improved water management.
+- Acres restored: 600 acres of wetlands enhanced to create habitat for migrating shorebirds, water quality benefits, and improved water management.

-Restoration technique: A small, 24-inch diesel pump was installed to lift water into the 600-acre area.
-Interior dikes, berms and water control structures are used to manage water levels as prescribed by a water management plan.
+- Restoration technique: A small, 24-inch diesel pump was installed to lift water into the 600-acre area.
+Interior dikes, berms, and water control structures manage water levels as prescribed by a water management plan.
 Water levels are managed to create mudflats and shallow water areas that attract migrating shorebirds

 - Funding: U.S. Fish and Wildlife Services and Albemarle Pamlico National Estuary Partnership